 In 2013, we signed up for green energy supplied by the city of Alameda.

 I entitled the modest proposal blog posts based on the fact that we wanted to spend a modest amount of money in exchange for modest savings.
-Now that years have passed, I can share more of the monetary results.
+As the years have passed, I shared the monetary results.
 If I wanted to be really accurate, I could have expressed the energy reduction in terms of units of energy (e.g., kilowatt hours) instead of dollars.
 I mention this because by signing up for Alameda Green, Sheryl and I volunteered to pay more for our energy in exchange for not polluting the planet.
 Had we not done that, our dollar savings reflected in the calculations that follow would have actually greater than what is shown; however, for the sake of simplicity, I am just using the dollar amounts.

 Here is what we spent in 2009: